aaai-fidu-lab/aaai-fidu-lab.github.io/call-for-papers.md

 We welcome submissions addressing, but not limited to, the following themes:

-1. **Conceptualization and operationalization issues in evaluations of:**
+1. **Conceptualization and operationalization issues** in evaluations of:
-   - Bias, stereotypes, and representational harms
+   • Bias, stereotypes, and representational harms
-   - Cultural values and sensitive content
+   • Cultural values and sensitive content
-   - Community-centered definitions of disparate performance and privacy
+   • Community-centered definitions of disparate performance and privacy
-   - Documentation frameworks for financial and environmental costs of evaluations
+   • Documentation frameworks for financial and environmental costs of evaluations

-2. **Ethical or consequential validity considerations for:**
+2. **Ethical or consequential validity considerations** for:
-   - Data protection
+   • Data protection
-   - Data and content moderation labor
+   • Data and content moderation labor
-   - Historical implications of evaluation data or practices for evaluation validity
+   • Historical implications of evaluation data or practices for evaluation validity

 3. **Interrogating or critiquing the theoretical basis of existing evaluations**

-4. **Novel methodologies** for evaluating social impact across different AI modalities
+4. **Novel methodologies for evaluating social impact** across different AI modalities

-5. **Comparative analyses** of existing evaluation frameworks and their effectiveness
+5. **Comparative analyses of existing evaluation frameworks** and their effectiveness

-6. **Case studies** of social impact evaluations in real-world AI applications
+6. **Case studies of social impact evaluations in real-world AI applications**

 ## Submission Guidelines